 If you go for some external provided applications or SaaS applications like CRM, Google Apps or Office 365 – here is where it comes into play.

-Does your organization wants to develop applications hosted outside of your network (think AWS, Azure, hosting provider) or going mobile?
+Does your organization want to develop applications hosted outside of your network (think AWS, Azure, hosting provider) or go mobile?
 Again, you may want to take a look at this service.

-What Azure AD can do for me what local AD can’t?
+What can Azure AD do for me that a local AD can’t?

 Can’t a local AD provide access to those?

 It can, but it will always require some additional solution acting as Azure AD (simplification is intentional ;)) – you will just maybe deploy it on-premises and manage on your own.

 What Azure AD can’t do for me (and local AD does right now)?

 You can join your computers to Azure Active Directory, but it is not the same as AD domain join.
 You can’t currently use Azure AD to secure your file shares, on-premises applications using standard AD model or apply GPO on users.
 Local groups or printers – it is not for Azure Active Directory right now.
 Well, we’re waiting for both environments to blend, but it is coming with Windows Server 2016.